Never commit functionality to the main development line without tests¶

 The advantage of labeling a test is that one can call group of tests according to their labels.
 For instance, launching all tests containing label “short”:

 How to add a new test¶

-All you need to add a test is to add a python script called “test” in a new directory.
+1. First thing to add a new test is to add a python script called “test” in your test directory.